Avaiga/taipy-doc/docs/manuals/rest/index.md

    * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
    ```

-!!!
-Note "When running the Taipy REST server, you will also run `Core^`"
+!!! note "When running the Taipy REST server, you will also run `Core^`"

 !!! info "Running the REST service"
     To run the Taipy REST service with the other Taipy services, please refer to the